rickichann/data_stream_automation_master_to_warehouse/README.md

 # data_stream_master_to_warehouse
-Data Stream, Master to WH (Data Stream, insert & update)
+Data Stream, Master to WH (Data Stream, Insert & Update)

 1. Fetch the last date in the updated_at / write_date column, and edit date in load_date_update_csv.csv using that data.